 The purpose of this assessment policy is to ensure that assessments within Beacon Private School are valid, reliable, and unbiased, and to support teachers in improving their teaching practices.
+The focus on using a variety of assessment methods to foster higher-order thinking, collaboration, and communication aligns with the school's vision and mission of developing successful independent learners in an environment that stimulates inquiry, creativity, and innovation.
 This policy outlines BPS assessment principles for developing and implementing a variety of assessment methods that promote learner's learning and enhance teaching practices.
 The policy also addresses reporting and analysis of assessment data to inform teaching and learning throughout the school.